Cyclone Daman

-Severe Tropical Cyclone Daman (RSMC Nadi designation 04F, JTWC designation 05P) was the strongest cyclone of the 2007–08 South Pacific cyclone season.
+Severe Tropical Cyclone Daman was the strongest cyclone of the 2007–08 South Pacific cyclone season.
 Cyclone Daman was the fourth tropical depression and the first severe tropical cyclone to form east of longitude 180° during the 2007–08 South Pacific cyclone season.
 Due to the severity of the storm, the name Daman was retired and replaced with Denia.

 On December 3, the Regional Specialized Meteorological Centre (RSMC) in Nadi, Fiji, upgraded a tropical disturbance, located to the west of the Solomon Islands, to Tropical Depression 04F.
 On December 5, as the depression moved towards the west into the Fijian archipelago, both the Joint Typhoon Warning Center (JTWC) and RSMC Nadi upgraded it to Cyclone Daman.
 On December 7 the cyclone reached its peak intensity with winds of 185 km/h, (115 mph 10-minute sustained) which made Daman a Category 4 cyclone on the Australian Tropical Cyclone Intensity Scale.
-Later that day Daman also reached its peak intensity by 1-minute means with winds of 205 km/h (125 mph) which made it a Category 3 tropical cyclone on the Saffir-Simpson Hurricane Scale.
+Later that day Daman also reached its peak intensity by 1-minute means with winds of 205 km/h (125 mph) which made it a category 3 tropical cyclone on the Saffir–Simpson scale.
 Early on December 8, Cyclone Daman brushed by the Fijian island of Cikobia-i-Lau, causing damage to housing, crops and vegetation.
 Daman then weakened the next day into a tropical depression and dissipated on December 10.

 Meteorological history

+On December 2, the United States Joint Typhoon Warning Center started to monitor a tropical disturbance that had developed within the South Pacific Convergence Zone, about 160 nmi to the northwest of Apia, Samoa.

 During December 3, the Fiji Meteorological Service and the United States Joint Typhoon Warning Center reported that an area of atmospheric convection, had persisted about 1000 km to the north-west of Suva the capital of Fiji.
 At this time the system was located within an area of minimal vertical wind shear and warm sea surface temperatures.
 Over the next two days, the depression moved towards the west, conditions surrounding the depression barely changed and as a result the depression steadily intensified.
 Early on December 5, the system had convective bands spiraling into and wrapping tightly around the low level circulation center.
 As a result of this, the JTWC started advisories on Tropical Cyclone 05P, with winds equivalent to a tropical storm.
 At 0200 UTC, RSMC Nadi reported that the tropical depression had intensified into a category one tropical cyclone on the Australian tropical cyclone intensity scale and named it as Daman.
 During that day Daman passed over Rotuma island while gradually intensifying further.